mixmaxhq/publication-server/client/README.md

 ## Usage

+### Requirements

+`publication-client` is an ES6 module, so you most likely want to use a bundler such as [rollup](https://github.com/rollup/rollup).
+It also depends on `underscore`, so make sure that the project using `publication-client` can resolve `underscore`, this normally means either:
+  - `npm install`ing the module and using [rollup-plugin-node-resolve](https://github.com/rollup/rollup-plugin-node-resolve)
+  - if you already have underscore somewhere else locally in your build, you can make an alias to is using [rollup-plugin-alias](https://github.com/frostney/rollup-plugin-alias)

 ### Initialization

 The only required field for creating a client is the host to connect to as a